MachineCode0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - a script that display the last 10 lines of /etc/passwd.
 - a script that display the first 10 lines of /etc/passwd.
 - a script that displays the third line of the file iacta.
+-
+- a script that writes into the file ls_cwd_content the result of the command ls -la